E-CAM/E-CAM-Library/Classical-MD-Modules/modules/n2p2/n2p2_polynomial_symfuncs/readme.rst

     into YYYY process, which in turn should allow ZZZZ to be simulated.
 If successful, this could make it possible to produce compound AAAA while avoiding expensive process BBBB and CCCC."

-This module introduces a new set of atomic environment descriptors in *n2p2*.
+This module introduces a new set of atomic environment descriptors for high-dimensional neural network potentials (HDNNPs) in *n2p2*.
 Polynomial symmetry functions [1]_ are designed to mimic closely the behavior of traditional Behler-Parrinello symmetry functions [2]_ but with a significantly reduced computational cost.